Skip to Content

 The radioactive tracer flows evenly through

-the liver and then into the gallbladder and the beginning of the small
+the liver and then into the gallbladder and the first part of the small

 The gallbladder is normal in size, shape,